MicrosoftDocs/powerbi-docs.pt-pt/powerbi-docs/consumer/end-user-license.md

 ## <a name="licenses"></a>Licenças

-Cada utilizador do serviço Power BI tem uma licença *gratuita,* uma licença *Pro,* de uma licença *Premium por utilizador** Se for um *utilizador empresarial* do Power BI, provavelmente estará a utilizar uma licença gratuita gerida pelo administrador do Power BI.
+Cada utilizador do serviço Power BI tem uma licença *gratuita,* uma licença *Pro* ou uma licença *Premium por utilizador** Se for um *utilizador empresarial* do Power BI, provavelmente estará a utilizar uma licença gratuita gerida pelo administrador do Power BI.

 É possível ter mais do que uma licença ao mesmo tempo.
 O serviço oferece-lhe sempre a experiência equivalente à licença mais permissiva que possui atualmente.